ShitcoinBTC/ShitcoinBtc/README.md

 For an immediately usable, binary version of the Syscoin Core software, see https://syscoincore.org/en/download/.

-Further information about Syscoin Core is available in the [doc folder](/doc).
+Further information about Owlee Core is available in the [doc folder](/doc).

 What is Owlee Core?
 ----------------

-Syscoin Core is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Owlee Core is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Syscoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Syscoin Core is the name of open source software which enables the use of this currency.

 For more information, as well as an immediately useable, binary version of the Syscoin Core software, see https://syscoin.org/, or read the [original whitepaper](https://syscoin.org/zdag_syscoin_whitepaper.pdf).